Table of Contents

 - -jpatternList

-- Process only files whose base
+- List only files whose name (or

-by a '|' (pipe/or) symbol.
-Each pattern is a shell wild card pattern as follows:
+separated by a '|' (pipe/or) symbol.
+Each pattern can contain shell wild cards

 * - match 0 or more characters